swellstores/swell-js/README.md

 #### Search products

 Return a list of products by search, up to `limit` results.
 Max 100 per page.
+Search is performed using "and" syntax, where all words must be present in one or more fields of the product.

 ```javascript
 await swell.get('/products', {